-Note: A similiar program is available for the construction sector.
-After completion of either WHSC Confined Spaces Entry and Hazard Recognition, workers must also receive workplace and plan-specific training in order to comply with confined space entry requirements as set out by law.
+Note: After completion of the WHSC Confined Spaces (Construction) or Confined Spaces Entry and Hazard Recognition, workers must also receive workplace and plan-specific training in order to comply with confined space entry requirements as set out by law.
 This training must be developed in consultation with the joint health and safety committee or worker representative.